 Despite all its high-end features, the HP Z27 is a very affordable 4K professional display too.
 Even when not on sale it’s not much north of $500.

-If you want extra screen space along with great visuals, the when we tested it.is an excellent choice.
-It comes with a beautiful display stand, impressively thin bezels, and screen clarity that is hard to match.
-The basic specs include 4K resolution, HDR support, and brightness that hits 350 nits, but we fell in love with its color accuracy
+If you want extra screen space along with great visuals, the LG 32UD99-W is an excellent choice.
+This display stands out with its thin bezels and clarity.
+It comes with a modern and stylish stand that will look great on your desk.
+The basic specs include 4K resolution, HDR support, and brightness that hits 350 nits, but we fell in love with its color accuracy when we tested it.

 With an IPS panel, this screen delivers popping colors and great viewing angles, and supports a wide color gamut for excellent representation of whatever you’re viewing.
-It takes a little calibration when you first receive it as the out of the box settings aren’t exactly perfect, but it doesn’t take long to get it looking its best.
+You will probably have to calibrate the display since the factory settings don’t deliver the best image quality possible, but calibration should be easy and not take too long.

 HDR support isn’t fantastic with Windows at this time, but it is there and when in use it looks fantastic — just don’t expect it to be quite as bright as it is on high-end TVs with greater brightness.
-Overall, this is an excellent monitor for professionals and although not designed with gaming in mind, its low response time of 5ms and support for FreeSync means it will work just as well as a gaming display too.
+We recommend this monitor for professional uses.
+You can use it for gaming as well.
+The manufacturer doesn’t advertise this product as a gaming display, but the 5ms response time and FreeSync support make this monitor comparable to a lot of gaming displays on the market.

 - The best monitors for 2020